backyardbiomech/APlabs/docs/207/lab_10_Carbohydrate_Biochem.md

 ## Sample collection and preparation

 *Each member* of your lab group must collect a sample of saliva by carefully transferring saliva from mouth to a test tube.
 Collect at least one inch of saliva (not including any bubbles).
 This is your source of salivary amylase.

-The member of your group who has the least amount of saliva should boil his/her saliva over an open flame. ***CAREFUL: saliva bubbles VERY quickly when boiled.*** **Always wear eye protection and have the opening of the test tube pointing towards the wall**.
+1. The member of your group who has the least amount of saliva should boil his/her saliva over an open flame. ***CAREFUL: saliva bubbles VERY quickly when boiled.*** **Always wear eye protection and have the opening of the test tube pointing towards the wall**.
 Immediately remove from flame when it starts bubbling!

-DIRECTIONS: Obtain five test tubes and label them 1 - 5.
+2. While boiling, other group members can start setting up five **new** test tubes and label them 1 - 5.
 Add the following to each test tube:

-- Tube 1: 3 mL starch + 1 mL of saliva (contains salivary amylase!) + 1 mL distilled water
+- Tube 1: 3 mL starch + 1 mL of collected saliva (contains salivary amylase!) + 1 mL distilled water

-- Tube 2: 3 mL starch + 1 mL of saliva + 1 mL 5% HCl
+- Tube 2: 3 mL starch + 1 mL of collected saliva + 1 mL 5% HCl

-- Tube 3: 3 mL starch + 1 mL of boiled saliva + 1 mL distilled water
+- Tube 3: 3 mL starch + 1 mL of *boiled saliva* + 1 mL distilled water

-- Tube 4: 3 mL starch + 1 mL of pancreatic amylase + 1 mL of distilled water
+- Tube 4: 3 mL starch + 1 mL of pancreatic amylase (a small scoop of powder) + 1 mL of distilled water

 - Tube 5: 3 mL starch + 2 mL of distilled water

+3. Vortex each tube for several seconds to mix.
-**Place the tubes in a warm water bath (37&deg;C)** **for about 20 minutes to allow time for digestion**.
+4. **Place the tubes in a warm water bath (37&deg;C)** **for about 20 minutes to allow time for digestion**.
 Vortex the test tubes every five minutes.

-Use this time to refresh how you analytically detect carbohydrates and form a hypothesis about which of the tubes will test positive for starch and which will test positive for monosaccharides.
+5. Use this time to refresh how you analytically detect carbohydrates and form a hypothesis about which of the tubes will test positive for starch and which will test positive for monosaccharides.

 ## Identifying Carbohydrates: The Iodine Test for Starch

 There are several simple diagnostic tests which allow the identification of different carbohydrates, the **Iodine Test** is used to identify carbohydrates in the form of starches. **When Iodine (yellow/orange in color) is added to a starch solution, a blue/black starch-Iodide complex is produced.**

 DIRECTIONS:
 After  the samples have been in the water bath for 20 minutes: Obtain a porcelain spotplate.
 Label five wells, one for each tube.
-To each spotplate well add about 4 drops from the test tube and one drop of iodine solution.
+To each spotplate well add *about* 4 drops from the test tube and one drop of iodine solution.
 Observe the colors.
 Which test tubes contained starch and why?
 Record your observations in the table.

 | Test Tube # | Color | Is starch present? |
 | ----------- | ----- | ------------------ |